rfabbri/vxd/README.txt

 2. If code gets promoted from a certain layer to a more strict layer, across different repositories, is history lost (git log)?
 Should we migrate history?

-3. Should we delete code from the original layers when promoting it?
-Or should we keep multiple instances around?
+3. Should we delete code from the original layers or repositories when promoting or merging?
+Or should we keep multiple instances around in some cases?

 4. When starting a new project or new changes, where do we work from?
 Do we alter all layers in parallel?
    Do we create a branch off VXL and work off that?
 Do we create a branch off VXD and work off that?